topisi/Astral-3-configurations/README.md

 1. There are two figures (png) that need to be in the same directory as the SageMath program.
 2. Some data were prodused by an earlier version of this program.
-  a. fromaper.zip contains examples from our paper
-  b. astral_tables continas for each m a file about parameters for configurations
-  c. figures contains two sufolders
+2.1. fromaper.zip contains examples from our paper 2.2. astral_tables continas for each m a file about parameters for configurations 2.3. figures contains two sufolders
     pdf with figures in pdf
     tikz with figures in latex + tikz.

 The program is in SageMath notebook.